SAMMISolutions/docs/doc_posts/_components/core.md

 - Undo & Redo - allows you to undo/redo any deck action

 #### Disable a deck
-You can disable a deck by either checking the `Disable` checkbox in SAMMI or by using [Check Deck Status]({{ "commands/misc#deckchangestatus" | relative_url }}) command.
+You can disable a deck by either checking the `Disable` checkbox in SAMMI or by using [Deck: Change Status]({{ "commands/misc#deckchangestatus" | relative_url }}) command.
 This allows you to have only specific decks active during your stream.
 Buttons in disabled decks do not trigger and their variables are not accsesible.

 {% include video.html w="75" src="disable_decks.mp4" alt="Disabling and enabling decks" %}